haroonalrasheed/641a/index.md

 Prior to joining Tilburg Law School, I was a Vice President of Cyber Policy at JPMorgan Chase in New York from 2015-2018.
 Before that I worked in tech policy roles at the OECD, European Commission's Joint Research Centre, Vodafone Group, and [elsewhere](http://sixfouronea.net/professional-history/).

 I am consultant on connectivity topics to the UN Refugee Agency (UNHCR).
-I am also the Managing Editor of the open-access journal, [_Technology and Regulation_](http://techreg.org), which launched in 2019.
 I have a PhD in Information Systems and Innovation from the London School of Economics and Political Science, where I studied biometrics from 2006-2011.